davekinkead/thesis/paper.coffee.md

       votes

-With our model defined, the relationship between accounts of democracy and accounts of inclusion can now be explored by running Monte Carlo simulations of the model for various combinations of agent, clusterings, and partitions [^monte].
+With our model now defined, the relationship between accounts of democracy and accounts of inclusion can now be explored by running Monte Carlo simulations of the model for various combinations of agent, clusterings, and partitions [^monte].

 At the beginning of each simulation, a space is created with a fixed agent profile, clustering factor, and polity number.
 During each run, the space is partitioned into the desired number of polities which then vote, with the results being recorded for statistical analysis.

-This partition-vote-measure loop is repeated 1000 times, generating in a probability density function of the vote for each belief-cluster-partition tuple.
+This partition-vote-measure loop is repeated 1000 times, generating in a probability density function of the votes in each polity for each belief-cluster-partition tuple.
 These results are then assessed against three classes of instrumental accounts of democracy to examine the conditions under which accounts of inclusion affect accounts of democracy.

 [^monte]: Monte Carlo simulations are class of computational algorithms that rely on statistical sampling from repeated simulation trials to generate numerical results. [see @fishman1996 for a full treatment of their use in computer simulation].